VediYD/Vespira/README.md

 7. collections do not enforce a schema, and same collection can have different fields
 8. aggregation pipelines - sequential operations(many different operation types 150), similar to sql queries
 9. allows monitorying using javascript - potential opportunity to setup monitoring of resource usage
+10. access to the database is user-specific, each db has its own set of users

 ### migration notes